Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 Here are the key steps:

 - The target file path is `<Lakehouse>/Files/covid_data/<covid-data-provider-name>/YYYY-MM/YYYY-MM-DD.parquet`.
-- Latest (daily) files, based on the UTC time at the time of execution are copied from each of the publisher location and stored as `YYYY-MM-DD.parquet` in the target location.
+- Latest (daily) files, at the time of execution are copied from each of the publisher location and stored as `YYYY-MM-DD.parquet`(based on the UTC time ) in the target location.
-- Incase of re-runs on the same day, files will be overwritten.
+- Incase of re-runs on the same day, target files will be overwritten.

 > *Due to the constraints in creation of linked services using REST APIs, the data pipeline example only includes activities which doesn't have any linked service references.*